FreeClimbAPI/java-sdk/docs/DefaultApi.md

     Boolean smsEnabled = true; // Boolean | Indication of whether the phone number can handle sending and receiving SMS messages.
 Typically set to true for all numbers.

+    Boolean hasCampaign = true; // Boolean | Indication of whether the phone number has a campaign accociatied with it

     Boolean capabilitiesVoice = true; // Boolean |

     Boolean capabilitiesSms = true; // Boolean |